twitch10126/memorise-this/README.md

 **Please Note**: in order to directly open the project in Gitpod, you should have the browser extension installed.
 A tutorial on how to do that can be found [here](https://www.gitpod.io/docs/configure/user-settings/browser-extension).

+#### Forking

+By forking the GitHub Repository, you make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
+You can fork this repository by using the following steps:

+1. Log in to GitHub and locate the [GitHub Repository](https://www.github.com/twitch10126/memorise-this).
+2. At the top of the Repository, just below the "Settings" button on the menu, locate and click the "Fork" Button.
+3. Once clicked, you should now have a copy of the original repository in your own GitHub account!